vim-jp/vim-jp.github.io/_posts/blog/2018-06-07-VimConf2018-sponsor-en.md

     * Company or product logo on the pamphlet and website
 * Silver plan: JPY 250,000 (JPY 270,000 incl. tax), estimated limit: 8 companies
     * Besides above, you can distribute your own pamphlet
-    * Including a ticket for 1 person
+    * A ticket for 1 person
 * Gold plan: JPY 500,000 (JPY 540,000 incl. tax), estimated limit: 4 companies
     * Besides above, you can give a short talk at the official after party
-    * Including a ticket for 1 person
+    * A ticket for 1 person by total, same as Gold plan
 * Platinum plan: JPY 1,000,000 (JPY 1,080,000 incl. tax), estimated limit: 2 companies
     * Besides above, you can give a short talk such as for recruiting as a main session
-    * Including tickets for 2 people
+    * Tickets for 2 people by total, including one more ticket than Gold plan

 We'll start opening shortly.
 See vim-jp.org and [#vimconf](https://twitter.com/search?f=tweets&vertical=default&q=%23vimconf&src=typd) for further information!